-The catch per unit of effort of juvenile Dolly Varden at Sourdock Creek was highest in 2000 and has decreased over the sample period to zero fish caught (Figure 12).
+The catch per unit of effort of juvenile Dolly Varden at Sourdock Creek was highest in 2000 and has decreased over the sample period to zero fish caught in all years since 2014 except 2016, when 1 fish was caught (Figure 12).
 The element concentrations (e.g., metals) in Competition Creek may have increased, leading to a chemical barrier to the upstream movement of Dolly Varden juveniles from overwintering habitat in the Wulik River.
-Small streams around the Red Dog Mine area are typically used by rearing Dolly Varden during the ice-free season and the lower CPUE over the last five years in Sourdock Creek indicates that this movement has been curtailed.
+Water quality in Sourdock Creek also appears to be degrading in recent years, as evidenced by the decrease in chlorophyll-a concentrations and the changed appearance of the creek.

 The length frequency distribution for all juvenile Dolly Varden caught in Sourdock Creek from 2000 to 2002 is presented in Figure 13.
 Only one fish has been captured since 2014, a 139 mm FL Dolly Varden that was captured in 2016.
-There appear to be at least two year classes present (most likely 1+ and 2+) which is consistent with data collected in other Red Dog Mine area streams.
+There appear to be at least two year classes present in the

+2000-2002 fish (most likely 1+ and 2+) which is consistent with data collected in other Red Dog Mine area streams.